 - Females lay eggs on the inner walls of containers but above the waterline.
 The mosquito eggs can survive winter and drying out for up to 8 months.

-- The eggs hatch when they are covered with water and the mosquito larva appear.
+- The eggs hatch when they are covered with water, and the mosquito larva appears.
 They are also known as wrigglers.

 - The larvae feed in the water and develop into pupae after as little as 5 days.
 The mosquito pupae live in the water but don’t feed.

 - The pupae develop into adult mosquitoes.
 The adult mosquito emerges from the pupa and flies away.
 The pupal stage typically lasts 2 to 3 days.

 Culex pipiens and Culex quinquefasciatus